MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

 **Reordered index definition**

-Re-ordering the index with UserID as the leading column in the primary key provided an almost random distribution of inserts across the pages.
+Reordering the key columns of the index with UserID as the leading column in the primary key provided an almost random distribution of inserts across the pages.
 The resulting distribution was not 100% random since not all users are online at the same time, but the distribution was random enough to alleviate excessive latch contention.
 One caveat of reordering the index definition is that any select queries against this table must be modified to use both UserID and TransactionID as equality predicates.

 > [!IMPORTANT]
 > Ensure that you thoroughly test any changes in a test environment before running in a production environment.